Kelvinskell/CloudApp/README.md

 This application is a Cloud-Native app, built using a serverless three-tier architecture.
 It is also built on AWS Cloud Infrastructure and is not designed to be cloud agnostic.

-The three-tier acrchitectuiire comprises of the **Presentation tier, Logic Tier and Application Tier.**
+The three-tier acrchitectuiire comprises of the **Presentation Tier, Logic Tier and Application Tier.**

 ## Presentation Tier
 The frontend is a Python Flask Web Application deployed in an **ECS Cluster.**